17.00, Tuesday 28 November 2023

 Rotavirus is the leading cause of acute gastroenteritis in children under the age of five worldwide.
 It has a high mortality rate, especially in middle- and low-income countries.
 In 2016, India became the first Asian country to locally develop and nationally introduce rotavirus vaccines.

-In this lecture, Professor Gagandeep (Cherry) Kang will reflect on the successes and lessons learnt from the rotavirus vaccine journey in India.
-Cherry will outline what could be applied to improve global health in future and will also discuss:
+In this lecture Cherry reflected on the successes and lessons learnt from the rotavirus vaccine journey in India and outline what could be applied to improve global health in future.

 - The challenge of encouraging more initiatives, such as locally produced vaccinations, in India, Indonesia, China and Brazil, and the benefits this could have.